mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 Similar to open source, the model of open developer co-ops will be able to essentially draw on the entire world for coming up with new ideas for useful software applications, and not least draw on the users of the software themselves, who are often the most likely ones to come up with new useful improvements.

 This gives the open developer co-ops an advantage especially in the creative department.
-And this advantage can be extended further by also utilizing *user-programmable platforms* (TODO: Insert link to main document) to allow the contributors to share their ideas and prototypes quickly and safely with each other in a decentralized creative space, and to allow the users to freely choose whichever ideas they like the most.
+And this advantage can be extended further by also utilizing [user-programmable platforms](README.md) to allow the contributors to share their ideas and prototypes quickly and safely with each other in a decentralized creative space, and to allow the users to freely choose whichever ideas they like the most.

 Having an advantage in the creative department is a great benefit to a software company, and this advantage is only made more critical by the rise AI as a software development tool.
 As AI advances, the process to go from idea to implementation gets easier and quicker, which means that the success of a software company will increasingly rely on that company's ability to come up creative ideas for improving the software applications, and to quickly make those new applications and features available to its users.